 I took a few days off recently in Cambridge, UK, taking a punt on the River Cam and revisiting my old rooms near St. John’s College ‘Bridge of Sighs’ and walking on the Backs…sweet nostalgia.
 I also[...]..

-The recent UK election has given us a rich seam of learning points that we can use to become better leaders.
+The UK election in 2017 gave us a rich seam of learning points that we can use to become better leaders.
 This can be achieved largely by NOT following the example of Prime Minister May and her cabinet ministers.[...]..

 Diversity is the new normal and we’d better get used to it!
 We are living and working in an age of rapid change: increasing globalisation and connectivity, faster time to market, more cross-border mergers and acquisitions, many new and more[...]..

 Yes, I know we’re not supposed to in this age of political correctness but how many times do we hear other people doing it, catch a hint of it on TV, and (god forbid) find ourselves consciously or sub-consciously doing[...]..

 I have a Jewish-American composer friend who used to visit me when I lived in Switzerland, and on one occasion he came down to the farm I cultivated in Italy.
 Frank is a lovely and highly intelligent man, with wide[...]..

 At the heart of many people’s difficulties with adapting to other cultures and mind-sets and ways of doing things lies fear.
 What kind of fear?
 Fear of otherness; fear of making mistakes or a fool of yourself; fear that[...]..

 Diversity is the new normal---and we’d better get used to it.
 Under the impact of migration, globalisation, and the concentration of work in super-connected cities across the world, we are dealing with people of many different national, ethnic, cultural, social,[...]..